BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 the day).
-I think the reason it is written like that in the documentation is that from an implementation point of view, it is easier to change the sign of the operands when they are loaded than the sign of the result in the end.*
+I think the reason it is written like that in the documentation is that from an implementation point of view, it is easier to change the sign of the operands when they are loaded than the sign of the result in the end, especially if there is a pipeline (not my case for now).*

 There are three instructions to manipulate the sign of a floating point number (in rs1) based on the sign of another floating point number (in